Catholic & Near Catholic versus Protestant

 Now there are some big difficulties here.
 First the many Protestant denominations often have very different doctrines, in fact the theological distance between one Baptist Church and another is likely to be far greater than the theological differences between Catholics and Orthodox.

 There have even been extensive theological discussions between the Lutherans and the Catholics trying to find a common theology for grace.
 As far as I know their are no similar discussions between Lutherans and Baptists.
-One could almost argue that some parts of traditional Protestantism are closer to Catholic than they are to other parts of the Protestant group.
+One could almost argue that some parts of traditional Protestantism are closer to Catholicism than they are to other parts of the Protestant group.

 On the other hand as I mentioned above many Catholics and Orthodox Christians maybe even more at odds with their Churches teachings than Protestants.
 A theologically liberal Baptist may join a Methodist church while the theologically liberal Catholic is more likely to remain Catholic.
 So the 36% Protestant, 62% Catholic/near Catholic split given above maybe a fair guess of the relative numbers of the two groups, but both groups include many members who do not accept the Church's official teaching, this is even true of groups which are usually thought of as quite conservative, though in those cases the heterodox are likely to be quiet about their differences.